haystackduck/password-generator/README.md

 # Installation
 1. Clone the resitory
+2. Install the wonderwords module
-2. Run the main.py file
+3. Run the main.py file

 # What I learned
 - I learned more about 3 new modules (string, secret, and wonderwords)